khalid-hussain/shaheen/chap9.md

 elegies of Abu Abdullah's treachery and betrayal.
 After a brief smile the star of fate of Andalus became oblivious into the clouds of misfortune.

-The next day, with Bashir Bin Hassan's messiahship, Abul Hassan regained his lost voice.
+The next day, with Bashir bin Hassan's messiahship, Abul Hassan regained his lost voice.
 His first words were, "O my son!
 What have you done?
 The throne that you tried to snatch was actually yours but your desire to become king has destroyed the future of the Muslims of Andalus.
 I pray to God what you have